 Fig. 9.
 Inverse pole figures of the Schmid factor of twinning systems subjected to compression: (a) Stress domain where SF of C_1^l primary twin variant is positive and is the largest among the six possibilities.
-Under this stress domain, the SF of: (b) T_1^l and T_4^l secondary twin variants, (c) T_2^l and T_5^l secondary twin variants, (d) T_3^l and T_6^l secondary twin variants.
-Distribution of SFs of Group II variants T_1^l and T{1+1}^l in the loading domain associated with contraction twin (e) C_5^l and (f) C_4^l .
-Green means the SF associated with variant T_1^l is larger than the variant T{1+1}^l .
-Blue means the SF associated with variant T_1^l is smaller than the variant T{1+1}^l .
-Red means the difference in the SFs of two variants is less than 0.05.
+Under this stress domain, the SF of: (b) T_1^l and T_4^l secondary twin variants, (c) T_2^l and T_5^l secondary twin variants.
+Distribution of SFs of Group II variants T_i^l and T{i+1}^l in the loading domain associated with contraction twin (e) C_5^l and (f) C_4^l .
+Green means the SF associated with variant T_i^l is larger than the variant T{i+1}^l .
+Blue means the SF associated with variant T_i^l is smaller than the variant T{i+1}^l .
+Buth the difference in the SFs of two variants is less than 0.05.
 (For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)

 dislocations based on the dissociation of prismatic $\langle a \rangle$ dislocation can distinguish the relative activity of three group of twin variants.
-Group II is predominant, Group III is secondly activate, and Group I
+Group II is predominant, Group II is secondly activate, and Group I is most unlikely.
+Due to the approximately same resolved shear stress on two twin variants in a group, the nucleation criterion cannot distinguish the preference of two variants in the same group.